infinitymdm/heroic-games-solus/README.md

 # Heroic Games Launcher
 Heroic is an open source alternative to the Epic Games Store.
 You can read more about it and how to use it [here](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher#readme).

-This project provides build artifacts for packaging Heroic for Solus Linux.
-If you want to use Heroic on Solus, you've come to the right place.
+> **NOTE**: This project is now maintained on the [Solus portal](https://dev.getsol.us/source/heroic-games-launcher/).
+I don't update this page all that often anymore.
+If you want to view the source files for this project, go there.
+> I also don't really post releases here anymore.
+You should get them from `eopkg`/ Software Center instead.

 # Installation
 ## From Software Center